 It’s a common misconception that digital is the ‘safe bet’.
 So much can go wrong!
 Batteries fail, memory cards fail, the camera fails and I’ve had issues in humidity and cold.
 I’ve never had a film camera fail on me.
 At a very hot Joshua Tree wedding, all the digital cameras turned off in the heat.
 I shot the rest of the day on a $40 compact film camera and the results are gorgeous.

 My film cameras are like tanks.
 They are fully mechanical and can withstand a torrent of abuse.
 One of my cameras is the same one used by war photographer Don McCullin.
 His is on display in the Imperial War Museum, still working and complete with the damage from the bullet that was fired at him.
 This camera saved him from an AK-47.

 Will our photos take ages to get back to us?

-The lab takes less than two weeks in the busy season to develop and scan my images.
+It takes me less than two weeks in the busy season to develop and scan my images.
 As there is minimal editing with film, I can get them to you so much faster.
 With digital, the editing time is much longer.
 Film already has the magic on the negative.

 With film, there is an actual image made right there at your wedding.
 Light passes through the camera, hits the sensor and boom.
 An image is created.
 A tangible thing you can hold in your hand, in the form of a negative, created on an antique.
 The image below is from a camera made in 1959.

 Could our film get lost in the post?

 What happens if something goes wrong at the lab

 The chances of something going wrong at the lab is so minimal.
 In all my decades of shooting film, I have never had a problem with developing.
 Even the one-hour photo places back in the nineties delivered 10/10.
 I actually hand develop all my own film in the darkroom now.
 I use the best Kodak Brand Chemistry and Ilford for all my film processing.
 I’d trust the process more than a memory card, any day.